BIGJRA/BIGJRA.github.io/src/_raw/reborn/main_ep_16.md

 !enc(238, ["Surfing", "Fishing"], ["Super"])

 Surf across and push the first boulder out of the way and grab a hidden *Common Candy*.
 Towards the top, you'll need to push a boulder onto a nearby water stream, when you do so, it will make the other one larger.
 Surf onto that larger jet to be pushed up on a ledge!
-Grab the hidden *Red Shard* and *X Defend* then push the boulder into the hole.
+Grab the hidden *Red Shard* and *X Defense* then push the boulder into the hole.
 Grab the *Red Card* then jump down.

 !enc(545)